Rates from USD 9560» VIEW RATES

-Lying 7 ̊ degrees south of the Equator and 400 kilometres south-west of Mahé, it is blessed with one of the world’s healthiest climates, and miles of unblemished shorelines, lagoons and sea flats.
+It is blessed with one of the world's healthiest climates, and miles of unblemished shorelines, lagoons and sea flats.

 In addition to the abundant bonefish flats, the lagoon envelopes coral finger flats and coral heads allowing anglers to catch several of the now 60 species targeted on fly, including three species of triggerfish, seven species of trevally, milkfish, barracuda, sailfish, dogtooth tuna, yellowfin tuna and a plethora of other flats and offshore species.
 Sight fishing for giant trevally is one of the most exhilarating forms of fly fishing one will ever experience, especially when they grow in excess of 150lbs.

 Seychelles is typically hot and somewhat humid with midday temperatures hovering at 90º Fahrenheit.
 The main fishing season runs from early October to the end of May.

 Upon arrival you'll be transported to the hotel together with the Management team and will have a brief explanation of the opration dynamics.

 After the briefing you'll be accommodated in your rooms.
 During the afternoon you'll ride on a bike to the marina where anglers will prepare the fishing tackle and get all the information needed for the fishing experience.